Store Locator Plus for WordPress has a built-in REST API. Here are the end points.

 However, WordPress Taxonomies are hierarchical.
 Therefore, you are able to assign all the attributes you need to your locations and use the parents of the branches to drive the user experience.
 The Power add-on has several UX components such as “drill down” menus that allow users to select a specific category by selecting a parent first then a child.

-- Select export Export Download to CSV from the Bulk Actions drop down menu
+- Select from BULK actions export .
+Export Download to CSV from the Bulk Actions drop down menu

-- Click the Apply /To ALL button or you may filter what you wish to export.
+- Click the locations either individually and Apply or the Apply / ALL button or you may filter what you wish to export.

 Learn about CSV Import formatting and other import notes.

 Below files are examples only, you will need to set up your own import files to add your locations.

 Example CSV Import Files

 We consider this the simplest usable format for most businesses.
 It includes the Store Name (Store), Address, City, State, and Zip columns.